NIRISS Imaging Recommended Strategies

 3. For science programs using the NIRISS WFSS mode, a direct image is taken before and after each set of grism exposures in a filter.
 Some observers may choose to take additional imaging exposures in filters in which they do not take grism exposures.
 NIRISS imaging in this case would optimize both the science return, by using the same instrument set-up as the WFSS observations, and observing efficiency, by saving on observatory overheads associated with switching to another instrument.

-Recommended aperture strategy choices for Exposure Time Calculator
+Recommended strategies for the Exposure Time Calculator

 See also: JWST ETC Imaging Aperture Photometry StrategyNIRISS Filters